Our unique analysis of the bills Skaggs sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1987 to Dec 1998, Skaggs missed 129 of 6,424 roll call votes, which is 2.0%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|